kelvinsjk/mathlifier/packages/mathlifier/README.md

 <!-- new blockquote -->

-> Simpler way to render math
+> A simpler way to render math on the web

 A collection of tools to help render mathematics in HTML and MathML